1rfan555/Salesforce-Interview-Questions/README.md

 ANS : In short if you need to do the sum or calculate the average on even one parameter then summary report is the answer.
 Matrix Reports:- These reports are used when the requirement is to summarize both the Axis i.e. when requirement is to group both Rows as well as Columns.

-13. process builder& need of process builder?
+13. Process builder& need of process builder?
-ANS : Process Builder Salesforce is basically an automated tool that allows you to control the order of actions or evaluate the criteria for a record.
-It has eight actions associated with it: Creating records: This will allow you to create a new record and add different field values for it.
+ANS : Process Builder in Salesforce is basically an automated tool that allows you to control the order of actions or evaluate the criteria for a record.
+It has number of actions associated with it: Creating records: This will allow you to create a new record and add different field values for it.
 We can also acheive operations by process builder instead of writing code.

 14.What are escalation rules and briefly explain